 Transformers Shattered Glass Deluxe Class Toy

-Item No.: No. F2705 Manufacturer:Hasbro Includes:Blaster, spark welder hand attachment, IDW Comic Book (outside of box) Action Feature:Transforms from car to robot Retail:$29.99 Availability: August 2021 Other: Another new repaint line
+Item No.: No. F2912 Manufacturer:Hasbro Includes:Sword, fusion cannon, wing parts, fake ship cockpit, IDW Comic Book (outside of box) Action Feature:Transforms from car to robot Retail:$36.99 Availability: November 2021 Other: Another new repaint line

 16bit.com is best not viewed in Apple's Safari browser, we don't know why.
 All material on this site copyright their respective copyright holders.
 All materials appear hear for informative and entertainment purposes.
 16bit.com is not to be held responsible for anything, ever.
 Photos taken by the 16bit.com staff.
 Site design, graphics, writing, and whatnot credited on the credits page.
 Be cool-- don't steal.
 We know where you live and we'll break your friggin' legs.